A one stop guide to Advanced Paediatric training in Victoria

 • An online evening forum (date TBA) will be held to address any questions about the combination of shifts and clinics offered in these roles.
 If you wish to attend this information session, please email Louise Amalfi (details below in Contacts section)

-• Registrar SSU / EML/ OPD position streams:
+• General Medicine Senior Registrar position streams:

 1. Weekday Evening Medical Lead and Short Stay Unit shifts - 2 x 0.4 EFT positions available